Why should you be wary about NLP?

 As just one example, consider a series of investigations led by Richard Wiseman, a professor of psychology at the University of Hertfordshire.
 NLP contends that people’s eye movements can be indicative of their mental state or even when they are lying.
 However, the data gathered by Wiseman and his colleagues led them to conclude: “the results of the three studies fail to support the claims of NLP.”

 In another recent academic paper, Henley Business School researchers Jonathan Passmore and Tatiana Rowson reviewed the science of NLP and concluded: “we have no hesitation in coming to the view that coaching psychologists and those interested in evidenced based coaching would be wise to ignore the NLP brand in favour of models, approaches and techniques where a clear evidence base exists.”

 A separate review by Tomasz Witkowski used stronger language, criticising NLP as “full of borrowings from science or expressions referring to it, devoid of any scientific meaning.
 It is seen already in the very name – neuro-linguistic programming – which is a cruel deception.
 At the neuronal level it provides no explanation and it has nothing in common with academic linguistics or programming.”
 At the conclusion of his paper, he concluded that: “NLP represents pseudoscientific rubbish, which should be mothballed forever.”

 If not NLP, then what else?

-The British National Health Service (NHS) states that some self-help books, apps and courses may be useful – especially those grounded in cognitive behavioural therapy (CBT).
+The British National Health Service (NHS) states that self-help books, apps and courses may be useful when grounded in cognitive behavioural therapy (CBT).
 For example, the NHS website usefully recommends some apps and online tools that can be accessed for free.
 In terms of books, the NHS website suggests: “Check whether a book was written by a counsellor or therapist who has lots of experience and is registered with a professional body, such as the British Psychological Society.”